CMC-lab/TranCIT/docs/index.rst

 **Acknowledgments**

 This work was supported by:
-- National Institutes of Health grants
+- Shanghai Municipal Science and Technology Major Project (Grant No. 2019SHZDZX02)
-- National Science Foundation awards
+- Max Planck Society (including the Max Planck Institute for Biological Cybernetics and the Graduate School of Neural and Behavioral Sciences)
-- University of California research funding
+- Joachim Herz Foundation

 Special thanks to the scientific computing and neuroscience communities for feedback and validation studies.

 **Development Team**

-- **Lead Developer**: Salar Nouri (University of California, Riverside)
+- **Lead Developer**: Salar Nouri
-- **Scientific Advisor**: Prof. Maxim Bazhenov (University of California, San Diego)
+- **Scientific Advisor**: Shervin Safavi
 - **Contributors**: See `GitHub contributors <https://github.com/CMC-lab/TranCIT/contributors>`_

 ****************